yoshuawuyts/wassette/examples/get-weather-js/README.md

 # Get Weather Example

-This example demonstrates the use of the `weld-mcp-server` runtime to interact with a weather API as a WebAssembly (Wasm) component.
+This example demonstrates the use of the `wassette` runtime to interact with a weather API as a WebAssembly (Wasm) component.
 It showcases how to define and enforce permissions for accessing network resources and environment variables using a policy file.

 ## Tools